Travelling to & around Turku

 By boat

-Turku is not only a coastal town; it’s the gateway to a spectacular archipelago, comprising some 40,000 islands and islets.
-It begins at the mouth of the Aura River, which turns into the city’s living room on a sunny day, and stretches far west towards Åland.
+Turku is not only a coastal town; it’s a gateway to a spectacular archipelago, combining over 40,000 islands and islets.
+The archipelago begins from the city center on the Aura River, and it stretches to the far west and Åland.

-With all this water laying around, it’s no surprise that it’s easy to get around by boat.
-You can hire a private river taxi, or even cruise down the Aura River in your own electric boat.
+With all this water around the city, it’s no surprise that it’s easy to get around by boat.
+You can hire a private river taxi, or even cruise down the Aura River with your own electric boat.

-Föli also runs two water buses to the nearby island of Ruissalo in the summer months.
-It takes around 45 minutes and it’s no more expensive than a regular bus ticket.
-You can also travel to Naantali or Loistokari on S/S Ukkopekka, a classic steamship that was built way back in 1938.
-If you would like to head even further out to sea, Rosita Cruises runs daily excursions to the popular island of Vepsä.
+Föli also runs water buses to the nearby island of Ruissalo in the summer months.
+It takes around 45 minutes and it’s not more expensive than a regular bus ticket.
+You can also travel to Naantali or Loistokari island on S/S Ukkopekka, a classic steamship that was built way back in 1938.
+If you would like to head even further out to the sea, Rosita Cruises runs daily excursions to the popular island of Vepsä.

 By taxi

 Taking a taxi is a convenient solution when you’re short on time.
-There are loads of operators like Taxidata, 02 Taksi, and Menevä, and you can rest assured, knowing that Finnish taxis are safe, secure, and reliable.
+There are loads of taxi operators in Turku.

-If you’re feeling adventurous, why not take a rickshaw?
-It’s the latest way to get around Turku and they work just like taxis: either give Biketaxi a call or flag one down in the city.
-Plus, the rickshaws are electric, so the environment will be just as happy as you.
+During the summer season, you can also take a Biketaxi.
+It’s definitely the coolest way to get around Turku and they work just like taxis: either give Biketaxi a call or flag one down in the city.
+Plus, the bikes are electric, so the environment will be just as happy as you.

 By car